Upgrading to Veeam Backup & Replication 11 or 11a

 Additional considerations for upgrading from version 9.5 Update 4b:

 - Are you using an instance license to protect some of your vSphere or Hyper-V VMs with agent-based backup jobs in presence of a socket license?
-As an enforcement of the Veeam Licensing Policy, starting from version 10 hosts, where such VMs are running, will consume socket licenses.
+As an enforcement of the Veeam Licensing Policy, starting from version 10, hosts, where such VMs are running, will consume socket licenses.
 This may result in your agent-based backup jobs failing after the upgrade due to insufficient socket licenses.
-Before upgrading to version 11, review the Licensing section of the What’s New in Veeam Backup & Replication 10 document for the detailed description of all changes that happened with version 10 release.
+Before upgrading to version 11 or 11a, review the Licensing section of the What’s New in Veeam Backup & Replication 10 document for the detailed description of all changes that happened with version 10 release.

-- The Veeam Backup & Replication 11 setup wizard will offer to download your version 11 license automatically.
+- The Veeam Backup & Replication 11 or 11a setup wizard will offer to download your version 11 or 11a license automatically.
 This requires uploading your currently installed license to Veeam servers.
-If your backup server has no Internet connection, or if you prefer not to have your license uploaded, or in case of license upgrade issues – download your license from the Customer Portal manually.
+If your backup server has no internet connection, or if you prefer not to have your license uploaded, or in case of license upgrade issues – download your license from the Customer Portal manually.
 Note that you must have an active maintenance agreement at the time when you access the portal.

-To upgrade Veeam Backup & Replication to version 11, perform the following steps:
+To upgrade Veeam Backup & Replication to version 11 or 11a, perform the following steps:

 - Make sure you have checked all the prerequisites listed in the Upgrade Checklist.